aIDserse/SuSift/Readme.md

 And it is natively executed only on Xcode<br>
 Yes, there are versions for Windows and Linux, but they aren't very good...<br>
 So, if you want to try out the program, here I leave it to you the final version on an online IDE<br>
-So, if you want to see the indented code or you want to try it, go to the link down here:<br>
 https://repl.it/@aIDserse/SuSift#Releases/3.0%20-%20Final/SuSift.swift